Lycaste Orchid Facts

 Lycaste Orchid Distribution, Habitat, and Ecology

-On the other hand, the Macrophyllaes prefer a temperature range of 60-80 F (15.6-26.7 C).
+On one hand, the Deciduosae group grows within a temperature range approximating 90 F (32.2 C).Meanwhile, the Macrophyllaes prefer a temperature range of 60-80 F (15.6-26.7 C).
 The relative humidity in both endemic regions is also between 50-70%.